popesarah/431/README.md

 To **get started with R, R Studio and R Markdown** (especially after Class 2 and before Assignment 1) take a look at https://github.com/THOMASELOVE/431/blob/master/431-getting-started-with-R.pdf

-Course homework assignments are found at https://github.com/THOMASELOVE/431homework
+Course **homework assignments** are found at https://github.com/THOMASELOVE/431homework

+The **presentation slides** from each class will be posted at https://github.com/THOMASELOVE/431slides